-Sprawled out on the narrow cot, Peter tucked his arm beneath his head.
+Peter folded his arm beneath his head.
 “Go outside and play.”

 “Frost says the X-Men are the queerest superheroes ever.”

-A thick droplet speared his eye like a hail pellet, and he slapped his face.
-“I hate this place.”
+A thick water droplet speared his eye like a hail pellet, and he slapped his face.

-“I found something.”
+Pippa whispered, “I found something.”

 Why did she sound so far away?
 Wasn’t she right under his bed?

-More flowers whooshed from under the bed, and the mattress creaked as he leaned over to get a better view of the floor.
+More flowers whooshed from under the bed, and he dropped the comic on his chest and leaned to get a better view of the floor.

 “I haven’t seen this in months.
 Was it under the bed the whole time?”

-He swung his legs over the side of the bed.
+Not possible.
 “Pippa, I’m not messing around.
 Where are you?”

 It could’ve been any number of places.

 “Do you remember how you got there?
 How you came back?”

 “No. We were talking, and I was sniffing stuff, and everything went fuzzy.
-And there was singing.
-I followed it through the moving trees, and found the birds.”
+I followed the singing through the moving trees and found the birds.”

-He threaded his arms through the vest.
+Peter threaded his arms through the vest.
 “Where did you find this?”

-He caught her pudgy hand, and found it warm and calloused in the same spots his were.
-When he dropped her onto the bed, she tumbled back, giggling, feet going over head until she rolled into a seated position.
+Peter grabbed her pudgy hand and found it warm and calloused.
+He dropped her onto the bed, and she giggled and tumbled back until she rolled into a seated position.

 Pippa bounced on her knees.
 “Again, again.”

 “Maybe later, Pippa.
 I’m going out for a little while.”

 Sneeze.
-The wet “she got it on his bed” kind of sneeze.
+The wet, she-got-it-on-his-bed kind of sneeze.